wehlutyk/brainscopypaste/docs/setup.rst

 .. note::

    All further shell commands are assumed to be running inside this new virtual environment.
-It is activated automatically after the ``mkvirtualenv webquotes`` command, but you can activate it manually in a new shell by running ``workon webquotes``.
+It is activated automatically after the ``mkvirtualenv brainscopypaste`` command, but you can activate it manually in a new shell by running ``workon brainscopypaste``.

 .. _treetagger-installation: